AI4SIM/model-collection/README.md

 ##### Unit tests

-The new code should be provided with as much as possible unit tests.
-Because the main part of the code is based on *lightning* and *torch*, it is not interresting to test all classes and method inherited from these libraries, but there is still some part of code interresting to be tested.
+The new code should be provided with as many as possible unit tests.
+Because the main part of the code is based on *lightning* and *torch*, it is not interesting to test all classes and methods inherited from these libraries, but there is still some part of code interresting to be tested.

 Note, there is no hard coverage requirement to push and merge some code on the repository, but the best effort should be done on unit tests developemnt, particularly for the functions you developed from scratch (e.g. utils functions).